samfathy74/FSChatapp/README.md

 <tr>
   <td>
     <b> SFchat </b><br/>
-          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  is web application to chat with your friend and family
+          &nbsp;&nbsp;  is web application to chat with your friend and family
   </td>
 </tr>